LilliDarling/LilliDarling/README.md

 - 👋 Hi, I’m @LilliDarling
-- 👀 I’m interested in DevOps, Security Engineering, AI Engineering, and Blockchain.
+- 👀 I’m interested in DevOps, Security Engineering, and AI Engineering.
-- 🌱 I’m currently learning software development through a program called Hack Reactor through Galvanize.
+- 🌱 I’m currently building projects of my own and learning new software as I go.
 - 📫 How to reach me:
       - Discord - @lillith_rising